linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 32 Market for Collective Investment Vehicles.md

 - Capital for a venture capital fund is committed not only by outside investors but also by the venture capital firm itself, thereby aligning the interests of the outside investors and the venture capital firm.
 - A venture capital fund's final stage is its windup and liquidation stage.
 Each portfolio company is sold, brought to the public market through an IPO, or liquidated through a legal bankruptcy liquidation process.
 Profits are distributed to all investors, and the incentive fee is paid to the venture capital firm.

-# Questions

-1. An investment company has \$1.05 million in assets, \$50,000 in liabilities, and 10,000 shares outstanding.

-a.
-What is its NAV?

-b.
-Suppose the fund pays off its liabilities while at the same time, the value of its assets doubles.
-How many shares will an investor who invests 5,000 receive?

-2. a.
-"The NAV of an open-end fund is determined continuously throughout the trading day."
-Explain why you agree or disagree with this statement.

-b.
-"A closed-end fund will always trade at its NAV."
-Explain why you agree or disagree with this statement.

-3. Why might the price of a share of a closed-end fund diverge from its NAV?
-4. a.
-Describe the following: front-end load, back-end load, level load, 12b-1 fee, management fee.

-b.
-Why do mutual funds have different classes of shares?

-5. What is a fund of funds?
-6. What costs are incurred by a mutual fund?
-7. Why might the investor in a mutual fund be faced with a potential tax liability arising from capital gains, even though the investor did not benefit from such a gain?
-8. Does an investment company provide any economic function that individual investors cannot provide for themselves on their own?
-Explain your answer.
-9. What is an exchange-traded fund (ETF)?
-10. What are the advantages of an ETF relative to open-end and closed-end investment companies?
-11. What is the role played by an ETF's authorized participants?
-12. a.
-Why is the term "hedge," as used in the term "hedge funds," misleading?

-b.
-Where is the term "hedge fund" described in the U.S. securities law?

-13. How does the management fee structure of the asset manager of a hedge fund, a venture capital fund, or a real estate investment trust (REIT) differ from that of an asset manager of a mutual fund?
-14. How has the Dodd-Frank Act affected the regulation of hedge funds?
-15. Some hedge funds refer to their strategies as "arbitrage strategies."
-Why would this claim be misleading?
-16. What is meant by a "convergence traded hedge fund"?
-17. What was the major recommendation of the President's Working Group on Financial Markets regarding hedge funds?
-18. Two investors are arguing about the types of investment made by REITs.
-One investor believes that REITs are investors in real estate properties.
-The other investor believes that REITs provide financing for the purchase of real estate properties.
-The two investors ask you who is right.
-How would you respond to these investors?
-19. What are the two types of mortgage REITs?
-20. A capital venture firm does more than provide financing for startup companies.
-Explain what other activities the firm's management team performs.
-21. How does the raising of funds for a venture capital fund differ from that of other collective investment vehicles?
-22. a.
-When a capital venture fund is structured as a partner, who are the limited partners and who are the general partners?
-b.
-What does it mean for a venture capital fund's general partner to make a capital call on the limited partners?
-23. What is a venture capital fund's exit strategy?
-24. President's Working Group on Financial Markets, Hedge Funds, Leverage, and the Lessons of Long-Term Capital Management: Report of the President's Working Group on Financial Markets (Washington, DC: Department of the Treasury et al., April 1999), 1, available at http://www.treasury.gov/resource-center/bin-mkts/Documents/hedgfund.pdf.
-25. Financial Services Authority, "Hedge Funds and the FSA," Discussion Paper 16 (London: Financial Services Authority, 2002), 8.
-26. Mark J. P. Anson, Handbook of Alternative Assets, 2nd ed.
-(Hoboken, NJ: John Wiley & Sons, 2006).
-27. Federal Reserve Board, Concentration and Risk in the OTC Markets for U.S. Dollar Interest Rate Options (Washington, DC: Department of the Treasury, Board of Governors of the Federal Reserve System, March 2005), 3.
-28. The funds primarily invested in subprime mortgages.
-The subprime mortgage meltdown in the summer of 2007 is discussed in chapter 30.
-In March 2008, the Federal Reserve had to institute a plan to rescue Bear Stearns.
-29. The other type of legal structure used is a limited liability company.